oVirt/ovirt-site/source/feature/portmirroring.html.md

     -   Choose the logical network of the NIC (same as today)
     -   Choose whether this NIC should be in promiscuous mode

-2. Also, it is recommended that the VM containing the promiscuous NIC will be pinned to a single host (the host which we would like to monitor).
+2. It is recommended that the VM containing the promiscuous NIC will be pinned to a single host (the host which we would like to monitor).
 One will probably want to define such a VM for each host in the cluster.
+3. Note that a VM NIC resides only on VM Networks, thus promiscuous mode is also only available for VM Networks.

 Notes: